phylotastic/datelifedocker/README.md

 ## 4. Swarm

 <ul style="list-style-type:none;">
   <li> 4.1 Go to node where swarm is being managed.
-You can change the number of workers in replicas in docker-compose-swarm.yml
+You can change the number of workers in replicas in the <code>docker-compose-swarm.yml</code> file.
   </li><br>

 ```shell